dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 General mantra for $\AA^1$ homotopy theory: if you have a result that works over $\CC$ and $\RR$, it may be a result in $\AA^1$ theory that has realizations recovering the original results.

 # $\AA^1$ Homotopy Theory
 This will allow us to do with schemes much of what we can do in $\mathbf Top$.
 Smooth schemes behave like manifolds, where there are balls around points.
-The convention here will be that we're working over smooth schemes, denoted $\mathm{Sm
+The convention here will be that we're working over smooth schemes, denoted $\mathrm{Sm}_k$ where $k$ is a field.

 > Remark: in my notation I use $\RP^n, \CP^n$, and $\PP^n(k)$ to denote various projective spaces.
 I'll adopt Kirsten's convention here and just denote $\PP^n(k)$ as $\PP^n$.